Kitchens for Kids

 So when your kids complain that the kitchen will be off limits while the renovation is in progress, you can now respond truthfully that you’re doing it for them.
 You’re welcome!

-This post was written by senior designer, Paulette Gambacorta.
-Paulette has been designing kitchens with Bilotta for over 25 years.
+This post was written by Paulette Gambacorta.
+Paulette designed kitchens with Bilotta for over 25 years.